 Next up, you’ll have to figure out which tools you’ll use to help with your automation strategy.
 There are plenty of solutions out there.
 It’s just finding the right ones for your own business.
 From our personal experience, having tried lots of different options over the years, our current setup is as follows (and we can highly recommend it):

-Much like Buffer, SproutSocial allows you to connect Twitter, Facebook, Google+ and LinkedIn, and schedule updates by choosing your own times or you can make use of its ViralPost feature, where it will post optimally based on analytics.
-Just add your own content to the schedule and everything will automatically get published.
+Much like Buffer, SproutSocial allows you to connect Twitter, Facebook, Google+ and LinkedIn, and schedule updates by choosing your times or you can make use of its ViralPost feature, where it will post optimally based on analytics.
+Just add your content to the schedule, and everything will automatically get published.

-A superb automation tool, IFTTT stands for If This, Then That and allows you to create recipes that connect apps to one another, sparking some kind of action.
+A superb automation tool, IFTTT stands for If This, Then That and allows you to create recipes that connect apps, sparking some action.
 For example, you can hook your blog’s RSS feed up to your Twitter account, so that every time you post something new – IFTTT is alerted and automatically shares to Twitter.

 There are hundreds of ready-to-use recipes to choose from, and you can create and share your own.
 We recommend IFTTT’s collection of 40 recipes to streamline your social media to get started.

 Bitly isn’t just a helpful URL shortening service, it gives you complete ownership of all your links, allowing you to capture data and track the effectiveness of your tweets and updates.

 Even better, it also stops people from knowing where you’re automating your social media activity because you don’t want people to see ‘Buffer’ or ‘IFTTT’ in your updates.
 That would be giving the game away.